AStrizh/QTWordShuffle/README.md

 The objective is to figure out the word and rearrange the letters into the correct order by dragging them into the appropriate positions.

 Current Status:
 Letters and their targets are properly displaying.
-But the system does not keep track of which letter is where and the letters do not lock into place.
-This functionality will be added soon.
+But the system does not keep track of which letter is where.
+The letters now lock into place.
+A GameState class has been created to help manage the state of the letter and target objects.

 As of last update:
-A new class was created called TargetLabels which will mostly just be a QLabel but will have a "QPoint center" property which will store the center of the imagetarget for use later.
+Implemented locking functionality.
+If a letter is within a certain distance (to be determined) of a target it will center itself within the target.

 Next Steps:
-Implement locking functionality.
-If a letter is within a certain distance (to be determined) of a target it will center itself within the target.
+Track internally which letters are where so that correctness can be determined.

 ## Process